thribhuvanrapolu/Auto-Downloads-Manager/README.md

 To make this code run on your system edit line 24,50,56,62,68,75

-Issues with the code:
+# WARNING:
-1) whenever you download the file you cant open it from your web browser as the file doesnt exist in download folder location.
+whenever you download the file you cant open it from your web browser as the file doesnt exist in download folder location.